ULL-ESIT-DSI-1617/async-examples/README.md

+# Learning Asynchonous Programming in JS

+This is a repo with my experiences learning Asynchronous Programming in JS, following tutorials I have found interesting.
+Thanks to the authors.

 ## Asynchronous Iterative & Recursive Patterns for Node.js - Part 1

 * [Asynchronous Iterative & Recursive Patterns for Node.js - Part 1](https://mostafa-samir.github.io/async-iterative-patterns-pt1/)